MicroStrategy/embedding-sdk-docs/docs/support-for-different-authentication-environments/authentication-saml.md

 ---
-title: Use SAML or OIDC Authentication
+title: Use SAML or OIDC authentication
 description: The example in this topic illustrates how to display an embedded dossier using SAML authentication.
 The same code works for OIDC except the `loginMode` parameter.
 ---